Legacy SDK v0.0.8

 Follow the below steps for iOS platform:

-1. Download the SDK file here.
+- Download the SDK file here.
 Extract the downloaded ZIP file.
-You will find two directories in the extracted ZIP: xc7 and xc8.
-If you are using Xcode 7 use the Webengage.framework within the xc7 directory.
-For Xcode 8 and above use the one in xc8.
+You will find two directories in the extracted ZIP:

-5. Under Linked Frameworks and Libraries click the "+" button and add SystemConfiguration.framework and CoreLocation.framework.
+WebEngage.frameworkand select Copy if needed option.
+This will copy the framework to your project directory. - Under Linked Frameworks and Libraries click the "+" button and add

 a.
 Enter Project Navigator view.